United States Supreme Court Decisions: 2009-2010 Term

 CORCORAN v.
 LEVENHAGEN, No. 08-10495

-Cert. granted and decision of the Seventh Cir. vacated, Oct.
+Cert. granted and decided Oct.
 20, 2009 (per curiam)

 Joseph Corcoran of Indiana presented five issues in his federal habeas petition.
-The District Court granted him relief on his Sixth Amendment sentencing claims and did not resolve his other claims.
-The U.S. Court of Appeals for the Seventh Circuit reversed the District Court's habeas grant but did not review the other four claims.
-In a per curiam opinion, the Supreme Court held: "We now grant certiorari and hold that the Seventh Circuit erred in disposing of Corcoran’s other claims without explanation of any sort.
-The Seventh Circuit should have permitted the District Court to consider Corcoran’s unresolved challenges to his death sentence on remand, or should have itself explained why such consideration was unnecessary."
+The U.S. District Court granted him relief on his Sixth Amendment sentencing claims and did not resolve his other claims.
+The U.S. Court of Appeals for the Seventh Circuit reversed the District Court’s habeas grant but did not review the other four claims.
+In a per curiam opinion, the Supreme Court held: “We now grant certiorari and hold that the Seventh Circuit erred in disposing of Corcoran’s other claims without explanation of any sort.
+The Seventh Circuit should have permitted the District Court to consider Corcoran’s unresolved challenges to his death sentence on remand, or should have itself explained why such consideration was unnecessary.”

 Orders of the Court